selinon/selinonlib/README.md

   * task
   * flow

 A flow consists of tasks and each flow can be seen as a task (a black box) so flows can be used inside another flows as desired.
-The only restriction is the fact that you cannot inspect results of a flow since the flow acts like a black box.

 Conditions are made of predicates that can be used with logical operators *and*, *or* or *not*.
 You can run multiple tasks based on conditions or you can inspect multiple results of tasks in order to proceed with computation in the flow.

 Cyclic dependencies on tasks and flows are fully supported.

-## Configuration File

-Refer to examples/example.yml configuration with comments for more info.
-There are also available outputs in examples/ directory.
+See [Selinon](https://github.com/fridex/selinon) for more info and examples.

 ## Installation

-*Currently not available!*
 ```
-$ pip install selinonlib
+$ pip3 install selinonlib
 ```

-or see *A Quick First Touch* section to use directly git repo.

 ## FAQ